drone-ah/wordsonsand/blog/_posts/2016-02-28-ue4-unreal-engine-miniupnp.md

 the **Active Solutions Platform**, select new and type in or select x64 and save it.
 You have to do this for only one of the projects.

-Building of the static project will fail since it can\'t find the lib which is now in x64\\Release as opposed to just Release\\.
-The exe is not required for integrating with Unreal Engine, but if you want to complete the build, just fix the path in Project Properties -\> Linker -\> Input.
+Building of the static project will fail since it can't find the lib which is now in x64Release as opposed to just Release.
+The exe is not required for integrating with Unreal Engine, but if you want to complete the build, just fix the path in Project `Properties -> Linker -> Input`.

 You should choose the release build instead of the debug build and you should now be able to build the solution from visual studio.
 It did pop up some